thirtybees/thirtybees/README.md

 **Overview of the general goal:**

-To launch version 1.0.0 of the thirty bees core around February 1st 2017.
-In this version we are striving to fix as many bugs as possible, while maintaining compatibility with existing themes and modules.
+With version 1.0.x we are striving to fix as many bugs as possible, while maintaining compatibility with existing themes and modules.
 We want to provide the stablest platform for current users to migrate into.

 **New Features being added into v1.0.0 of thirty bees:**